Waves of the Human Brain

 Peak achievements are brought on by high Gamma activity.
 Gamma brainwave production is reported to be above average in successful people, high achievers, great sports, and talented musicians, among others.
 Gamma activity is said to be increased through practices like meditation and focusing on compassion and love, among other things.
 The generation of excessive Gamma is a natural state of awareness for some people, such as exceptional athletes.
 Gamma brain waves and gamma rays are sometimes misunderstood.
 They are distinct from one another.
 The strongest waves in electromagnetic expansion are gamma rays.
 It is typically produced by lightning and nuclear explosions on Earth.
 Gamma Rays and gamma brain waves are only similar in that they have an abnormally high frequency and tiny amplitude.

-Shifting and harmonizing the brain waves:
+Shifting and harmonizing the brain waves

 There are various techniques for adjusting and harmonizing the brain waves.
 The brain waves are changed by any process that alters perception.
 For instance, there is a certain brain wave that occurs when you are happy; you then unexpectedly receive unpleasant news.
 Your attitude has now changed, which has caused your brainwaves to shift.